 The world around us is changing at a rapid pace.
 The global business environment is undergoing a transformation unlike any other point in time, spurred on by political, economic, demographic, regulatory and technological forces.
 An age of uncertainty is upon us and never has it been more important for corporations to be nimble and embrace change than in these tumultuous times.
-Modern finance & accounting is a tough job to take care of and CFOs are looking for newer efficient strategies to overcome challenges.
+Modern finance & accounting is a tough job to take care of and CFOs are looking for newer best-in-class efficient strategies to overcome challenges.

 Changing Role of the CFO - Understanding the Modern Finance & Accounting Departments

 This uncertainty is changing the role of the CFO, and the modern Finance & Accounting function in general.
 Today, finance only begins to describe the role the C-suite, shareholders and the rest of the business expect of a finance chief and his or her staff.
 CFOs are expected to play a more strategic role in the C-suite at the same time that technology and globalization are adding layers of complexity—as well as overwhelming opportunity—to the corporate finance function.

 Yes, times have changed for the CFO, who is now seen as a strategic partner to the CEO, many of whom see CFOs as their second-in-command.
 CEOs want to see more big-picture, strategic thinking from their CFOs.
 Never has there been a greater opportunity for a CFO to impact the value of an organization: contributing to performance and growth, yet many CFOs remain lost in the numbers, mired in regulatory minutiae, distracted by the daily demands of different compliance, tax, and financial reporting regimes.
 In general, today's CFO is responsible for filling the following three roles.

 But to be fully effective, a CFO must understand the changing dynamics of the big picture, and be able to provide insights into the business, not just report historical results.